LinkedIn Formatting Guide

 4. The "See More" Fold

 LinkedIn truncates posts at around 210 characters.
-Your first 2-3 lines must hook the reader enough to click βsee moreβ.
-Everything below that fold is invisible to 80% of readers.
+Your first 2-3 lines must hook the reader enough to click “see more”.
+Most readers never expand the full post, so everything above the fold matters disproportionately.

-Use our Post Preview tool to see exactly where your post cuts off before publishing.
+Use our Post Preview tool to check approximately where your post cuts off before publishing.

 5. Emoji Placement